dongq845/ba-worldcup/README.md

-# Blue Archive Waifu World Cup (BETA)
+# Blue Archive Student World Cup (BETA)

-A full-stack web application that lets you vote for your favorite Blue Archive character in a dynamic, tournament-style bracket and contributes to a global ranking.
+A full-stack web application that lets you vote for your favorite Blue Archive student in a dynamic, tournament-style bracket and contributes to a global ranking.

 ### Try it live at [baworldcup.com!](https://baworldcup.com)